-Ircle is a Macintosh program that lets you use IRC (Internet Relay Chat).
+Ircle is a Mac program that lets you use IRC (Internet Relay Chat).
 IRC enables you to talk, in real time, to other Internet users around the world.
 IRC is organized in channels on a specific topic.
 You can also talk privately with someone.
 On average there are about 20,000 users and 5,000 channels on IRC worldwide.

 Version 4.0a5: